mohawk2/Mojolicious-Command-proxy/README.md

 Run this command.
 It will add a ["proxy"](#proxy) route as below.
 If not supplied, the `$from` will be empty-string.

+As a special case, if the `app` attribute is exactly a [Mojo::HelloWorld](https://metacpan.org/pod/Mojo::HelloWorld) app, it will replace its `routes` attribute with an empty one first, since the `whatever` route clashes with the proxy route, being also a match-everything wildcard route.
+This makes the `mojo proxy` invocation function as expected.

 ## proxy

     Mojolicious::Command::proxy->proxy($app, $from_prefix, $to_prefix);